RedisLabs/redislabs-docs/content/rs/references/developing-for-active-active/region-application-failover-active-active.md

 ## Failback decision

-Your application can use the same checks described above <!---link to checks described above---> to continue monitoring the state of the failed replica after failover.
+Your application can use the same checks described above to continue monitoring the state of the failed replica after failover.

 To monitor the state of a replica during the failback process, you must make sure the replica is available, re-synced with the remote replicas, and not in stale mode.
 The PUB/SUB mechanism is an effective way to monitor this.